yanglangfei/FontDroid/README.md

 ##### In XML

-All supported widgets can be found in graphical layout tab, you can drag and drop usually.
+All supported widgets can be found in graphical layout tab, you can drag and drop as usually.

 ![2]